kbeckmann/game-and-watch-retro-go/README.md

 make -j8 EXTFLASH_SIZE_MB=64 INTFLASH_BANK=2 flash
 ```

-3. To flash the custom firmware, [follow the CFW README](https://github.com/BrianPugh/game-and-watch-patch#retro-go).
+To flash the custom firmware, [follow the CFW README](https://github.com/BrianPugh/game-and-watch-patch#retro-go).
 But basically, after you install the dependencies and place the correct files in the directory, run:
 ```
 # In the game-and-watch-patch folder
 make PATCH_PARAMS="--internal-only" flash_patched_int
 ```

-## Contact, discussion
+## Discord, support and discussion

 Please join the [Discord](https://discord.gg/vVcwrrHTNJ).